Hawai’i Trip Journal 2010

 July 15 (Day 4)

-A touristy day had some recurring themes that are hard to capture without sounding colonial or smarmy.
 We set out for Waimea at nine in the morning.
 A much talked about, “can’t miss” sight, Waimea Canyon makes Kaua’i the equivalent of a tiny Uranian moon with one of the more complex and exotic gorges in the Solar System.
 At ten miles long by two miles wide by 3600 feet deep, Waimea is a baby Grand Canyon.
-An island in the Pacific Ocean is a weird place for the universe to hide it.
+There are geologic sites like Waimea throughout our Solar System.
+This particular gash was quite Martian too except that it had rivers and verdant stretches and, faraway, birds floating above its depths, as tiny as moths as they deepened the holograph.

 The route to Waimea meant continuing southwest around this side of the island, clockwise into new territory.
 If you figure the airport at Lihu’e is around 4:30 and our place outside Po’ipu sits at 6:00, Waimea Canyon stretches from about 8:30 to 11:00 (Noniland, by comparison is around 1:30).
 But Kaua’i is a squashed oblate clock.

-What we thought of as a quick half-hour drive took more like an hour and a half from a combination of winding roads and long stretches of potholes amid 25-mph signs,.
+What we thought of as a quick half-hour drive took more like an hour and a half from a combination of winding roads and long stretches of potholes amid 25-mph signs.
 The unfactored drive from Waimea on the coast to the staging area for entry to the canyon added an extra twenty or so rugged miles rising from sea level to 4000 feet.
-I don’t know why we thought we could magically just enter the canyon from the highway.
+I don’t know why we thought we could just enter the canyon from the highway.

-Abundant chickens ran wild in the parking lot, in fact all over the site—dozens of hens with retinues of fuzzy chicks, a mixture of ordinary chickens and exotically dappled ones, imperious roosters belting out trademark chants.
+Abundant chickens ran wild in the parking lot, in fact all over the site—dozens of hens with retinues of fuzzy chicks, a mixture of ordinary chickens and exotically dappled ones, imperious roosters belting out their trademark chants.
 The scenario was quite comic and musical.
 I fed one chicken family from my bag of organic sunflower seeds purchased in Berkeley.
-Lots of tourists wanted to see the chickens fed but apparently didn’t have appropriate food or choose not to break into their larder, so my seeds were the condiment of choice.
+Lots of tourists wanted to see the chickens fed but apparently didn’t have food or choose not to break into their larder, so my seeds became the condiment and entertainment of choice.
 The chickens thought so too, in great numbers—I drew quite a crowd of tourists and fowl before it started to get insane and I had to stop.

-We crossed the site to a second, western lookout from where Ni’ihau Island was visible.
-We also glimpsed its outline from the highway, a giant palisade in the Pacific, hazy at the horizon, so Lindy looked it up in the guidebook, and here’s what we learned, pretty interesting stuff: The island is seventeen miles beyond Kaua’i; entry there is limited to the Robinson family (whoever they be), which owns the place, and the roughly two hundred Hawaiians who were born and maintain their culture there.
+Ni’ihau is seventeen miles beyond Kaua’i; entry there is limited to the Robinson family (whoever they be), which owns the place, and the roughly two hundred Hawaiians who were born and maintain their culture there.
 The island is very dry with little rainfall; it is the source of exotic shells, sheep, and fruit.

 We continued from Waimea Canyon State Park to Koke’e State Park, which is its extension.
 Lindy was interested in checking out the lodge there for lunch.
 First we spent some time in a little genre museum/souvenir shop that displayed one-off oddities ranging from stuffed birds to tattoos to old charts.
-After scoping the fare and buying a hiking map, we split.
+After viewing the fare and buying a hiking map, we split.
 I preferred to wander around the outdoors than to cross the mainstream threshold into the cafeteria, so Lindy headed there by herself.
-I ended up feeding more chickens with sunflower seeds, drawing tourists who wanted to get their kids close to the birds and/or to photograph them.
+I ended up feeding more chickens with sunflower seeds, drawing tourists who wanted to get their kids close to the birds to photograph them.
 I adopted one particularly beautiful family: a speckled hen with her chicks.
 I enticed them into a safe feeding area by the museum, away from cars and the competition of other chickens.

 The chicks tracking dropped sunflower seeds reminded me of a swiftness usually referred to as white on rice.
 That’s how quick to the draw they were, less like cute little dolls and more like prehistoric dinosaur eating machines.